HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 2. Create a file within the `src/main/resources/META-INF/services` directory and name the file `com.hcl.domino.keep.info.richtext.spi.IncomingRichtextProcessor`.

-3. Edit the file `com.hcl.domino.keep.info.richtext.spi.IncomingRichtextProcessor` and include all the richtext extensions you created, such as:
+3. Edit the file `com.hcl.domino.keep.info.richtext.spi.IncomingRichtextProcessor` and include all the Rich Text extensions you created, such as:

     ```text
     com.example.AlwaysHiIncomingRichtextProcessor
     ```

 !!!warning "Important"
     All classes declared in this file must exist and implement the `IncomingRichtextProcessor` class.
-Otherwise, an error will be triggered when attempting to load this using Domino REST API.
+Otherwise, an error occurs when attempting to load this using Domino REST API.

-#### Outgoing richtext processor
+#### Outgoing Rich Text processor

-This processes how the saved data in a richtext field is shown when returned as a response to a GET request.
-This processor bases on the value `richTextAs` query parameter to know which outgoing richtext processor to use.
+This processes how the saved data in a Rich Text field is shown when returned as a response to a GET request.
+This processor bases on the value `richTextAs` query parameter to know which outgoing Rich Text processor to use.

-##### Built-in outgoing richtext processors
+##### Built-in outgoing Rich Text processors

-There are four built-in outgoing richtext processors:
+There are four built-in outgoing Rich Text processors:

 1. `mime`
 2. `plain`
 3. `markdown`
 4. `html`

-##### Creating your own outgoing richtext processor
+##### Creating your own outgoing Rich Text processor

 1. Create a class that implements `OutgoingRichtextProcessor`.

     Currently, `OutgoingRichtextProcessor` has three methods.
 One of which has default implementations.

-    `getProcessorName` is an abstract method that should return a `String` that represents the name of this incoming richtext processor.
-It checks this against the `richTextAs` query parameter of the GET request to know which outgoing richtext processor to use.
+    `getProcessorName` is an abstract method that should return a `String` that represents the name of this incoming Rich Text processor.
+It checks this against the `richTextAs` query parameter of the GET request to know which outgoing Rich Text processor to use.

-    `process` is an abstract method that can be overwritten to specify how to represent the richtext content in the response.
+    `process` is an abstract method that can be overwritten to specify how to represent the Rich Text content in the response.

     `getPriority` is a default method that returns `0`.
-You can leave this method be, unless you have an outgoing richtext processor that has the same return value of `getProcessorName` with other existing outgoing richtext processors.
+You can leave this method be, unless you have an outgoing Rich Text processor that has the same return value of `getProcessorName` with other existing outgoing Rich Text processors.
 The higher the number, the higher the priority.

-    An example outgoing richtext processor would be:
+    An example outgoing Rich Text processor would be:

     ```java
     package com.example;